rebeccatay92/project-3/README.md

 # KryptoKnight

-A cryptocurrency analysis & trading tool.
+A cryptocurrency analysis & trading tool which allow users to view other users’ portfolios and transactions.

 ## User Stories